Greginkansas/-openhab-openhab1wiki/MiOS-Binding.md

 Since Dimmer Items in openHAB can be sent `INCREASE`, `DECREASE` or _&lt;PCTNumber>_ as the command, the mapping file must account for both the static commands (`INCREASE`, `DECREASE`) as well as the possibility of a _Command Value_ being sent.

-The `examples/transform/miosDimmerCommand.map` file has a definition that handles this situation:
+The `miosDimmerCommand.map` file has a definition that handles this situation:

     INCREASE=urn:upnp-org:serviceId:Dimming1/SetLoadLevelTarget(newLoadlevelTarget=?++)
     DECREASE=urn:upnp-org:serviceId:Dimming1/SetLoadLevelTarget(newLoadlevelTarget=?--)